oam-dev/rudr/docs/quickstart/quickstart.md

 This will give you a basic implementation of Kubernetes ingresses.
 See the [Installation Guide](install.md) for more about ingresses and other traits.

-## Using Scylla
+## Using Rudr

-Once you have installed Scylla, you can start creating and deploying apps.
+Once you have installed Rudr, you can start creating and deploying apps.

 To start, install an example component: